Russia-Ukraine crisis: UK nationals told to leave Ukraine

 It said that, due to this increased threat, further embassy staff would be withdrawn from Kyiv - the embassy will remain open but be unable to provide in-person consular assistance to any Britons who remain.

+A UK government source said the safety of Britons was the "number one priority" and said the decision was "the right precaution to take".

+Government sources have described the call hosted by President Biden as "very sobering".

-Several other countries have also advised their nationals to leave the country including the Netherlands, Japan and South Korea.
+Several other countries have also advised their nationals to leave the country, including the Netherlands, Japan and South Korea.

 Earlier on Friday, Defence Secretary Ben Wallace met his Russian counterpart Sergei Shogiu and said at a news conference afterwards that an invasion of Ukraine would have "tragic consequences" for both countries.

-Mr Wallace said Russian forces were in the position to invade "at any time" but said Sergei Shogiu had given him security assurances.
+Mr Wallace said Russian forces were in the position to invade "at any time" but said Mr Shogiu had given him security assurances.

+Mr Shogiu said Russia's ties with the UK were "close to zero".
+But when asked about the state of UK-Russia relations, Mr Wallace said they were "a lot better than 0%" after Friday's talks.

+Security concerns have grown in recent days after Russia started huge military drills with neighbouring Belarus and was accused of blocking Ukraine's access to the sea.